Injury-prone but capable of brilliance: Is it time for Manchester United to ditch Pogba? | Goal.com

 Getting the right players in will be key for United, but Woodward has something of a reputation for letting down his managers in the market.

-After finishing in the Champions League places, Louis van Gaal expected a player the quality of Sergio Ramos but was instead asked to use Chris Smalling and Phil Jones at centre back again.
+After finishing in the Champions League places, Louis van Gaal expected a player of the quality of Sergio Ramos but was instead asked to use Chris Smalling and Phil Jones at centre-back again.

 Jose Mourinho wanted Toby Alderweireld but was instead offered Fred, Lee Grant and Diogo Dalot.